Skip to content ↓

 Supporting Progress

-- Extra support for Key Stage 3 students is provided one lunch time per week in the KS3 French/Spanish/Urdu club
+Extra support for Key Stage 3 students is provided one lunch time per week for KS3 Spanish students with our Spanish Language Assistant

 Beyond the Curriculum